Charles Marsland: Prosecuting Attorney in Honolulu (1980 - 1988)

-After joining the prosecutors' office, he briefly led a unit focused on the prosecution of career criminals.
-After being fired from the office, Marsland ran for and won the inaugural 1980 election, becoming the first elected Prosecuting Attorney of Honolulu.
+After joining the prosecutors' office, Marsland briefly led a unit focused on the prosecution of career criminals.
+After being fired from the office, he ran for and won the inaugural 1980 election, becoming the first elected Prosecuting Attorney of Honolulu.
 After being elected, he was credited with doubling the size of the prosecutors' office and aggressively targeting organized crime.

 Personal life

 Marsland married a television presenter named Jayne Watts in Boston in 1953.
-With her, he had two children - Charles F. Marsland Jr. (more commonly known as "Chuckers") (born in 1955) and Laurie Jane Marsland (born in 1957).
+Together, they had two children - Charles F. Marsland Jr. (more commonly known as "Chuckers") (born in 1955) and Laurie Jane Marsland (born in 1957).
 In 1967, Marsland and his wife separated.
 Marsland gained sole custody of his son Chuckers and returned to Hawaii.
 Later, he formed a relationship with an interior designer named Polly Grigg, who remained his domestic partner until his death in 2007.

 Death

 Marsland died at his Portlock home on April 11, 2007.
 In his honor, his family trust donated $3 million to the Shriners Hospital for children in Honolulu.
 This amount was the largest donation to the Shriners in Honolulu from a single individual.